Home Warranty Code Upgrades: Does Coverage Include Bringing Systems to Code?

 See what plans you qualify for in less than 2 minutes

-Common Code Upgrade Scenarios (and What They Cost)
+Common Code Upgrade Scenarios (and What They Cost in 2026)

 Code upgrades come up most frequently in three areas: electrical, HVAC, and plumbing.
 Understanding what these scenarios look like in the real world helps you anticipate costs that your home warranty coverage may not address.